Elekekic/EPICODE-BW-PROJECTS/README.md

-# REPOSITORY FOR BUILD WEEKS!!
+# REPOSITORY FOR BUILD WEEKS

-here there are all the projects for the bild weeks I had
+Here there are all the projects from the build weeks I had